 When you set your daily budget you can also decide on the delivery method.
 You have two options.
-The standard delivery method displays your ads evenly throughout the day and is ideal if you have budget limitations and want to schedule ads to appear throughout the day.
+The standard delivery method displays your ads evenly throughout the day.
+It is ideal if you have budget limitations and want to schedule ads throughout the day.

 The other option is the accelerated delivery method which shows ads until the budget has been used up.
 This may be more suitable if you do not have budget restrictions and just want to make sure your ads show for every query.